spetlr-org/spetlr/docs/power_bi/README.md

 If you want to refresh only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
 If the list is not empty, only the selected tables will be refreshed.
-To only show the list of tables, specify an empty array: table_names=[]
+To show the list of available tables, specify an empty array: table_names=[]

 If you set the optional "mail_on_failure" or "mail_on_completion"